 New style cylinder photo supplied by Lonnie Walker, thanks.

 The holes shown in the center of both are to return the oil from the valve cover area to the crankcase.
 Both types of cylinders have this hole.
 The crankcase is different and the old style won’t cover the holes in the case properly.

-The metal gasket on the left is the new style.
+The metal gasket on the left is a new style gasket.
 See the three holes?
 Only two are used, but with three, it doesn’t matter which way the gasket is installed, it has no “front” or “back.”
 The gasket on the right is the old style.
-See the difference in shape of the coverage?
+See the difference in the shape of the coverage?
 One of the two outer holes in the new gasket will have oil pressure.
 If the wrong gasket and cylinder combination is used, it will leak badly.